Current COVID-19 scams businesses have to watch out for

 The COVID-19 pandemic has caused an increase in risk for small businesses all over the country.
 In fact, the latest COVID-19 scams often target such businesses because the owners are busy and have limited resources to keep their systems safe.

 These scams are designed to take advantage of the changes to daily life – including loss of jobs and financial vulnerability, fear of infection and the shortage of particular goods and services.
-To combat this growing issue, the Department of Industry, Science, Energy and Resources has released a guide for business owners to be aware of COVID related scams.
+To combat this growing issue, the Office of the Australian Information Commissioner has released a guide for business owners to be aware of COVID related scams.

 The common COVID-19 scams

-Here is a list of scams the Department of Industry, Science, Energy and Resources warns owners to be wary of:
+Here is a list of scams the Office of the Australian Information Commissioner warns owners to be wary of:

 Phishing is when scammers impersonate a government department or trusted business to obtain your personal, business or financial information.
-Since this scam can easily lure you into providing personal details, the Department advises individuals to watch out for emails, SMS texts, instant messages and social media posts that contain the following:
+Since this scam can easily lure you into providing personal details, the Office of the Australian Information Commissioner advises individuals to watch out for emails, SMS texts, instant messages and social media posts that contain the following:

 - Links claiming to have important updates about the latest COVID-19 safety measures, or claiming to have information on the location of possible COVID-19 cases in your area

 - Pretending that you or your employees have been in a COVID affected area and asking for personal information